A Non-Metric Approach to Space, Time and Gravitation

 \subsection{Special equations of motion}

-In this paper we analyze the equations of motion (7) in the case of a uniformly expanding isotropic gravitational field in vacuum exterior to an isolated spherically symmetric source in an isotropic, compact spatial background.
-We also require that the source is at rest with respect to some GTCS.
-It turns out that for an isolated system, also the FOs must be at rest with respect to this GTCS and consequently the shift vector field vanishes.
-Furthermore we require that ${\bar N}_t$ is independent of $x^0$ and $t$; i.e., that the only explicit time dependence is via $t$ in the spatial scale factor (using the chosen GTCS).
+In this chapter, we analyse the equations of motion (7) in the case of a uniformly expanding gravitational field in vacuum exterior to an isolated, spherically symmetric source in an isotropic, compact spatial background.
+Moreover, we assume that the source and the FOs are at rest with respect to some GTCS, and consequently that the shift vector field vanishes (this assumption excludes any potential ``preferred frame''-effects, see [3]).
+Furthermore, we require that ${\bar N}_t$ is independent of $x^0$ and $t$; i.e., that the only explicit time dependence is via the explicit dependence on $t$ of ${\bar F}_t$ (using the chosen GTCS).
 We call this a ``metrically static'' case.
-This scenario may be taken as a generalization of the analogous case with a Minkowski background (this case is analyzed in [3]) since the Minkowski background is not a part of our theory but rather invoked as an approximation being useful in particular cases.
+For metrically static cases, the field equations yield that ${\bf {\tilde h}}_t$ must be equal to the metric of the 3-sphere ${\bf S}^3$ (with radius equal to $ct_0$) [3].
+This scenario may be taken as a generalization of the analogous case with a Minkowski background (that case was analysed in [3]) since the Minkowski background is not a part of our theory but rather invoked as an approximation being useful in particular cases.